Utah-CS3550-Fall-2023/assignments/hw2.md

 method instead of the `<link>` method.
 Do not create a separate `<style>` element in your HTML.
 Instead, note that the `<style>` element suggested by Google Fonts has a single long `@include` line.
-Put that `@include` line straight into your `main.css` file.
+Copy that `@include` line into your `main.css` file.

 *Note:* This `@include` method is less efficient than adding the `<link>`, so you wouldn't want to do it in a production website.
-It forces the browser to download your CSS file before it starts to download fonts, whereas with `<link>` it can start both in parallel.
+It forces the browser to download your CSS file before it can start to download fonts, whereas with `<link>` it can start both in parallel.
 However, `@include` is much simpler for us to grade, and the speed impact isn't large, so `@include` is required for this assignment.